 These days, CPU technology has advanced to the point that chip makers manufacture cores with different computing capabilities on a CPU.

 Some cores are designed to handle intensive tasks while others process tasks that don’t require a lot of processing power.
-These different cores are produced to boost performance and conserve energy.

-When Are Multiple Cores Required?
+When are Multiple Cores Required?

 For basic tasks like browsing, watching videos, playing music, and using basic productivity apps like Word and Excel, a computer with two or four cores might be sufficient for your needs.